azmi-fursa/SeeTreeTask/README.md

 ## Bonus Section:
 Many requests are redundant, therefore we must think of a way to spare ourselves from calculating problems which we already faced and calculated. (redundant problems are problems that include the same image and the same function as a previously calculated request)\
-The solution is to create a database for each image that includes all the functions: When an image is presented with a function that it hadn't calculated before, we calculate the desired function and add it to the image's database, whereas when we are faced with a previously calculated function we automatically return the previous calculation.
+The solution is to create a database for each image that includes all the functions: When an image is presented with a function that it hadn't calculated before, we calculate the desired function and add it to the image's database, whereas when we are faced with a previously calculated function we automatically return the previous calculation./ lets view it by code:/ i created a database for each image with the following command: ```database = {"IMAGE_FILE_NAME": { }}``` , if both the image and the function aren't present, we update the database with this command: ```database.update({name: {function: str(value)}})``` , if the image is present yet the function isn't: ```database[name].update({function: str(value)})``` .

 # Getting Started:
 To work with the application, you must first make sure to install all these prerequisites (if you haven't already):\